When creating a feature class, you must specify several feature class properties that define its structure.

 You can rename fields in a table or feature class in fields view.

 To rename a field, right-click the feature class or table in the Catalog pane and click Design > Fields.
 This will open fields view, where you may modify field properties.
 Double-click the field name cell that you would like to change and type a new field name.
-To commit your changes, click the Save button on the fields ribbon.
-To learn more about modifying field properties, read create, modify, and delete the fields of a layer or table.
+To commit your changes, click the Save button on the Fields ribbon.

 Restrictions for field names are similar to those for table and feature class names.